cielavenir/cmake/Help/command/ctest_test.rst

              [RETURN_VALUE <result-var>]
              [CAPTURE_CMAKE_ERROR <result-var>]
              [REPEAT <mode>:<n>]
+             [OUTPUT_JUNIT <file>]
              [QUIET]
              )

+..
+   _note: If updating the argument list here, please also update the argument list documentation for :command:`ctest_memcheck` as well.

 Run tests in the project build tree and store results in ``Test.xml`` for submission with the :command:`ctest_submit` command.